 Any retail trader, shopkeepers and self-employed person with annual turn-over not exceeding Rs.1.5 crore, in the age group of 18-40 year can subscribe this Scheme.
 They should not be an income tax payer or a member of National Pension Scheme (NPS - GOVT FUNDED), Employees’ State Insurance Corporation scheme (ESIC) and Employees’ Provident Fund Organization (EPFO) and Pradhan Mantri Shram Yogi Maandhan.

 Under the Scheme, a minimum monthly assured pension of Rs.
-3000/- will commence after the subscriber attains the age of 60 years.
+3000/- will commence after the beneficiary attains the age of 60 years.

 You may visit the nearest Common Service Centre for enrollment.
 One can locate the nearest CSCs at locator.csccloud.in/.
 Or You may enroll yourself on the portal https://maandhan.in